AkhandY4W/Y4W-Updated-App/README.md

 # Y4W Apps Updated Code
- It is the Optimized and Updated code of apps type 3.
+ It is the Optimized and Updated code of apps type 4.
-AIIMS(Type 3)
+AFCAT Type-4